 Don’t be afraid to reach out

 If you know you don’t want to be alone today, ask friends and family to spend time with you.
 Don’t be afraid to reach out for help when you need it.
-Alternatively, you can talk to a member of our Helpline Team by calling 0303 3000 118 or emailing email@example.com.
-We are available to offer confidential support should you need it.
+Alternatively, you can contact us on 0303 3000 118 or emailing email@example.com.